needle-mirror/com.unity.cloud.assets/Documentation~/use-case-send-to-review-approve-reject-assets.md

 ### Send an asset to review

-To send an asset to review:
+To send an asset to review, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseSendToReviewApproveRejectAssetExample.cs#Example_Behaviour_SendAssetToReview)]

-The script sends an asset in the cloud to review.
+The code snippet sends an asset in the cloud to review.

 ### Approve an in-review asset

-To approve an in-review asset:
+To approve an in-review asset, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseSendToReviewApproveRejectAssetExample.cs#Example_Behaviour_ApproveInReviewAsset)]

-The script approves an in-review asset.
+The code snippet approves an in-review asset.

 ### Reject an in-review asset

-To reject an in-review asset:
+To reject an in-review asset, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseSendToReviewApproveRejectAssetExample.cs#Example_Behaviour_RejectInReviewAsset)]

-The script rejects an in-review asset.
+The code snippet rejects an in-review asset.

 ### Add the UI for interacting with assets

-To add UI for the example:
+To add UI for the example, follow these steps:

 1. Open the `AssetManagementUI` script you created.
 2. Replace the `AdditionalActions` function with the following code:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseSendToReviewApproveRejectAssetExample.cs#Example_UI)]

-The script provides UI buttons to trigger the send to review or approve in-review or reject in-review an asset.
+The code snippet provides UI buttons to trigger the send to review or approve in-review or reject in-review an asset.